JDiscordBots/Me-e--bypasser/README.md

 We do not guarantee uptime or functionality of the bot and/or any instance of the bot in any way.

 Other bots offer that feature with their own leveling system for free, you can try those too.
+For example, you can find alternatives to Mee6 [on alternativestomee6.com](https://www.alternativestomee6.com/premium-mee6-alternatives/leveling)